Capital One & Khan Academy’s free financial literacy course

 Unit 4: Financial goals

-Explore the importance of setting clear, achievable goals that pave the way for a stable financial future.
+Explore the importance of setting clear, achievable goals that help pave the way for a stable financial future.
 Plus, learn how to prioritize your financial aspirations, create actionable plans and stay committed to your progress.
-This unit includes four lessons:
+This unit includes five lessons:

 1. Money personality